Dirowa/LC-MS-data_pipe_lines/README.md

 * MS2 analyse with a spectrum database
 * XCMS peakpicking file who will help with setting variables
 * make autotuner or MetaboAnalysR peakpick setting finder available in the wrapper
+* build in the post-univariate filtering the abbility to filter for occourence of a feature in %